shneoh/WebNIC-Domain-API/README.md

 > # RETIREMENT NOTICE
-> This legacy WebNIC Domain API has planed to retire on 1st Jan 2024.<br>
+> This legacy WebNIC Domain API has planed to retire on 31st Dec 2024.<br>
 > You are adviced to migrate to new WebNIC Domain RESTFUL API asap.<br>
 > If you need any assist, please write to support@webnic.cc.